 - Mixing bowl (if your saucepan is big enough, I just melt my butter than throw everything in- if not I transfer to a large mixing bowl!)

-- Spatula to stir with!
+- Sturdy silicone spatula to stir with!

 Classic Rice Krispie Treats

 - 6 Tablespoons unsalted butter